Confederate States Congress: Mobilization

 In the campaign leading up to state conventions, secessionist leaders had assured the Southern people that severing ties with the United States would be an uncontested event.
-As a precautionary measure, on February 28, the Provisional Congress authorized President Jefferson Davis to take control of all military operations among the states in the Confederacy, and on March 6 it authorized raising 100,000 troops for Confederate national forces for a year, with additional levies of state militias for six months.
+As a precautionary measure, on February 28, the Provisional Congress authorized Davis to take control of all military operations among the states in the Confederacy, and on March 6 it authorized raising 100,000 troops for Confederate national forces for a year, with additional levies of state militias for six months.

-Following President Davis’s assault on Fort Sumter in April, Lincoln responded with a call for 75,000 troops among loyal states to restore federal property ceded by Southern state legislatures to the United States.
+Following the assault on Fort Sumter in April, Lincoln responded with a call for 75,000 troops among loyal states to restore federal property ceded by Southern state legislatures to the United States.
 The Provisional Congress answered by removing its limit on enlistment durations, and, following the victory at First Manassas, it authorized a Confederate army of 400,000 for the duration.
 Davis was authorized an additional 400,000 of state militia troops for service of one to three years.

 On May 6, 1861, Congress authorized presidential issue of letters of marque and reprisal against vessels of the United States.
 Ship owners were eligible for eighty-five percent of everything seized.
 Subsequent legislation provided for a bonus of $20 for each person aboard a captured or destroyed vessel, and twenty percent of the value of each enemy warship sunk or destroyed.
 The tightening Union blockade made the privateers less effective, as they could not return prizes to Southern ports for disposition.

 Early volunteer law enabled the president to accept seamen from the state navies, but few enlisted in Confederate service.
 In December 1861, Congress authorized an enlistment bonus of $50 in the attempt to raise 2,000 sailors for the duration, but the quota was not met.
 The draft law of April 16, 1862, in the First Session of the First Congress allowed conscripts to choose their branch of service.
 Navy enlistment was so small that state courts later recruited sailors by sentencing criminals to serve in the Navy.